The problem of Bahram Chobin 590 - 591

 In 623 and 624 Heraclius invaded Armenia again, penetrating as far as Atropatene.
 Khusrau decided to stake everything on a strike on Constantinople.
 For this he negotiated a deal with the Avars and their allies: they would hit from the north, while Shahrbaraz and Shahin struck from the south.
 It was a total failure: the Byzantines thwarted both attacks.

 Heraclius was still on the attack, in 627 moving deeper into Persian territory with help from more nomad allies, this time the Khazars.
 When Heraclius reached Mesopotamia, Khusrau II, in a panic, recalled his army from Chalcedon.
-He abandoned his palace at Dastagird for Heraclius to plunder, and retreated to Ctesiphon.
+He abandoned his new palace at Dastagird in Khuzestan for Heraclius to plunder, and retreated to Ctesiphon.
 Heraclius could afford to wait to deliver the knockout.

 Part of the "Story of the True Cross" fresco cycle painted by Piero della Francesca in S Francisco, Arezzo.
 Heraclius' victory led to its recovery.